ccprogwarrior/ccprog1/README.md

 # Introduction

 My main objective for this repository is to help CCPROG1 takers have more exercises for them to practice.
-Websites like Hackerrank or TopCoder assume that you already know the basics of programming, so it's hard to look for problems online that are suitable for CCPROG1.
+Websites like Hackerrank or TopCoder assume that you already know the basics of programming.
+It's hard to look for problems online that are suitable for CCPROG1.
 I will share some of the exercises given to us and my solutions when I was taking CCPROG1.
 I hope this helps you pass.
 Keep practicing!

 # How to use this repository